What is OCCA?

 PAC Capital Campaign

 “Entertain the Future” is the dynamic initiative to enhance and expand the Newport Performing Arts Center.
-Right now the group is working on Signage and new theatrical lighting in the Alice Silverman Theatre and fundraising for Lights for Lavern Weber.
-Contact Barbara Berge at firstname.lastname@example.org for more details.
+Currently the group is working on Phase VII, upgrading the Studio Theatre and expanding backstage support areas.
+Contact Barbara Berge at email@example.com for more details.